content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/4-java-exception-file-handling/1-java-exception-handling-introduction.md

 -   Java Exception handling framework is used to handle runtime errors only.
 -   The compile-time errors have to be fixed by the developer writing the code else the program won’t execute.

-# 3. How JVM Handles an Exception(Default Exception Handling):
+# 3. How JVM Handles an Exception(Default Exception Handling)

 -   If an exception is encountered inside the method, it creates an object called the Exception Object.
 -   The object is then transferred to the run-time system or JVM.